 Linda Bell, Secretary/Treasurer

-Julia Bucher – 415 Yale Avenue
+Julia Bucher, 415 Yale Avenue

-Public Comment: No comments made.
+Public Comment: No comments were heard.

 Minutes, Financial Report and Invoices List:

 Lois Herr made a motion to accept the February meeting minutes with minor correction.
 Michael Bell seconded the motion.
 All were in favor.